isomerpages/moe-asrjc/_joining-asrjc/Returning Singaporeans or International students.md

 Applicants may choose to apply for ASRJC if he/ she is eligible, based on the SPERS results.

-Application will open on **26 Dec 2023**, and is to be submitted by **12 Jan 2024**.
+Applications will be via this [**link**](https://apply.asrjc.edu.sg) which will open on **26 Dec 2023**.
+All Applications are to be submitted by **12 Jan 2024**.

 ### **Application for International Students**

-Anderson-Serangoon Junior College offers the Singapore-Cambridge GCE A-Level Examination, conducted by the Singapore Ministry of Education, the University of Cambridge Local Examinations Syndicate and the Singapore Examinations and Assessment Board.
+Anderson Serangoon Junior College offers the Singapore-Cambridge GCE A-Level Examination, conducted by the Singapore Ministry of Education, the University of Cambridge Local Examinations Syndicate and the Singapore Examinations and Assessment Board.

 Our international student population consists of students from a variety of countries such as America, Britain, China, Indonesia, Malaysia, South Korea, Taiwan, Thailand and Vietnam.
 This multi-cultural diversity adds a welcomed dimension to the learning environment at our College.

-The College will only be able to consider any application for admission of international students **after** the Joint Admissions Exercise in January 2023, and if there are still available vacancies.
+The College will only be able to consider any application for admission of international students **after** the Joint Admissions Exercise in January 2024, and if there are still available vacancies.

 International students who wish to apply for admission to ASRJC are **required** **to sit for** **and pass** the Junior College Principals Academy Certification Test (J-PACT) conducted by Principals Academy Inc (PAI).
 For details on the test format and examination schedule, please visit the **[J-PACT website.](https://pact.sg/index.php?option=com_content&view=section&id=7&Itemid=74)**

-The application is now closed.
+Applications will be via this [**link**](https://apply.asrjc.edu.sg) which will open on **26 Dec 2023**.
+All Applications are to be submitted by **12 Jan 2024**.